flutter/website/faq.md

 framework)
 * a set of Material Design widgets (optional, you can bring-your-own widgets)
-* command-line tools and a plugin for Atom
+* command-line tools and plugins for [IntelliJ IDEA](https://www.jetbrains.com/idea/), including the free Community edition.

 ## What makes Flutter unique?